ramoya13/Javascript/JavaScript Fundamentals.md

 ## Types
--Javascript types are dynamic i.e same variable can be use to store different types of data -string "Any text"
+-Javascript types are dynamic i.e same variable can be used to store different types of data -string "Any text"
   -set of character enclosed in a quotation
 -number  123.45